Brightify/Reactant/docs/reactant-ui/introduction.md

 Reactant UI is currently a preview.
 However we'll try to keep the number of API changes to a minimum.

 ## What is Reactant UI
 **Reactant UI** is an extension of **Reactant** allowing you to declare views and layout using XML.
-Don't worry, there's no runtime overhead, as all those declarations are precompiled into Swift.
+Don't worry, there's no runtime overhead as all those declarations are precompiled into Swift.
 Reactant then uses the generated code to create your UI.

 ## Why
 When we created Reactant, our primary goal was maximal compile-time safety.
 We devised an API for writing [views using Reactant](../getting-started/quickstart.md), but it was still constrained by Swift's syntax.